limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 ![0.bty888qayjj](/assets/images/posts/gemini-inc-v2-walkthrough/0.bty888qayjj.png)

 With the password, I can proceed to abuse `redis` to write files as `root`.
-We could write the RSA public key we control to `/root/.ssh/authorized_keys` and gain `root` access through SSH.
+We can write the RSA public key we control to `/root/.ssh/authorized_keys` and gain `root` access through SSH.

 Here's how.